ahmadammad908/Nextjs-blog-app/content/js-tutorial-in-hindi.md

 ---
-title: JavaScript Tutorial in Hindi
+title: JavaScript
-description: This is JavaScript tutorial and this is for learning JavaScript
+description: JavaScript, often abbreviated as JS, is a programming language and core technology of the Web, alongside HTML and CSS.
+99% of websites use JavaScript on the client side for webpage behavior.
+Web browsers have a dedicated JavaScript engine that executes the client code.
 slug: js-tutorial-in-hindi
 date: 31/02/2024
 author: Ahmad Ammad